Liposuction is a cosmetic procedure used to remove unwanted body fat.

 The bandage or corset can be taken off while you shower.

-You'd need to avoid strenuous activity for up to four weeks (but walking and general movement should be fine).
+You will need to avoid strenuous activity for up to 4 to 6 weeks (but walking and general movement should be fine).

-The results of the procedure aren't always noticeable until the swelling has gone down.
-It can take up to six months for the area to settle completely.
+The results of the procedure are not always noticeable until the swelling has gone down.
+It can take up to 6 months for the area to settle completely.

 After about a week: Stitches would be removed (unless you had dissolvable stitches).

-At four to six weeks: You should be able to resume any contact sports or strenuous activities you'd normally do.
+At 4 to 6 weeks: You should be able to resume any contact sports or strenuous activities you'd normally do.

 Side effects to expect